 Audio Playback: Up to 65 hours

-The Galaxy S20 will have a significantly larger display than the iPhone 11 Pro
+Both look stylish and feature a bright high-definition display, but the Galaxy S20 has a significantly larger display than the iPhone 11 Pro

-The Galaxy S20 and iPhone 11 Pro have quite a significant 4-inch screen size difference.
-Samsung’s flagship S20 comes with a 6.2-inch display, while the handier 11 Pro sports a 5.8-inch screen.
-The S20 is a lot taller, with dimensions of 152 by 68 by 7.9 mm, but slightly slimmer than the iPhone 11 that measures 144 by 71.4 by 8.1 mm mm.
+While both the S20 and the 11 Pro look stylish with their minimalist design, their sizes differ.
+The Galaxy S20 and the iPhone 11 Pro have quite a significant 4-inch screen size difference.
+Samsung’s flagship S20 comes with a 6.2-inch display, while the shorter 11 Pro sports a 5.8-inch screen.
+The S20 is a lot taller, with dimensions of 151.7 x 69.1 x 7.9mm, but slightly slimmer than the iPhone 11 that measures 144 by 71.4 by 8.1 mm mm.
+If you prefer a phone that’s easier to hold, the Galaxy S20’s size better fits you.

 It is impressive how the Galaxy S20 managed to still be lighter than the iPhone 11 Pro despite having a larger display.
-If the leaked information is accurate, the S20, with its aluminum frame and glass back design, will weigh 164 grams.
+Its aluminum frame and glass back design only weigh 163 grams.
 In comparison, the iPhone 11 Pro, which sports a stainless steel frame and durable glass back design, weighs 188 grams.
 The weight difference might not be a lot at first glance, but if you use your smartphone for long hours, you will feel the difference.

-The Samsung Galaxy S20 will have a higher resolution, pixel density, and refresh rate than the Apple iPhone 11 Pro.
+The Samsung Galaxy S20 has higher resolution, pixel density, and refresh rate than the Apple iPhone 11 Pro.

-Both the S20 and 11 Pro have upgraded from LCD displays.
+While both the Galaxy S20 and the iPhone 11 Pro have upgraded from LCD displays, the S20 sports an overall better panel.
 The S20 comes with a 120 Hz Infinity-O Dynamic AMOLED display while the iPhone 11 Pro a 60 Hz Super Retina XDR OLED display.
-There are two major differences in the two: the type of LED used and the refresh rate.
+These are the two major differences between the two: the type of LED used and the refresh rate.

 The ‘Infinity-O Dynamic’ and the ‘Super Retina XDR’ attached to their display models are terms coined by Samsung and Apple, respectively.
-However, it is worth noting that the S20’s AMOLED is generally better and newer than the 11 Pro’s OLED display.
-In addition, the S20 boasts a 120 Hz refresh rate which gives a smoother response that a 60 Hz refresh rate can’t rival.
+However, it is worth noting that the Galaxy S20’s AMOLED is generally better and newer than the iPhone 11 Pro’s OLED display.
+In addition, the Galaxy S20 boasts a 120 Hz refresh rate, which gives a smoother response that a 60 Hz refresh rate can’t rival.

-Both the Galaxy S20 and iPhone 11 Pro are powerful devices, but the Galaxy S20 will have the option to support 5G
+Both the Galaxy S20 and iPhone 11 Pro are powerful devices, but the Galaxy S20 has the option to support 5G networks

 Powered by Apple’s bespoke A13 Bionic chip, the iPhone 11 Pro was one of the fastest and most powerful smartphones when it was launched in the fall of 2019.
-In December 2019, Qualcomm released its latest processor, the Snapdragon 865 which is expected to power the upcoming Galaxy S20.
+In December 2019, Qualcomm released its latest processor, the Snapdragon 865, which powers the Samsung flagship Galaxy S20.

-Both the Galaxy S20 and iPhone 11 Pro have three rear cameras, but the S20 have better zooming capabilities
+Both the Galaxy S20 and iPhone 11 Pro have three rear cameras, but the S20 has better zooming capabilities and higher resolution telephoto lens

-For smartphone users who use the front camera a lot, these handsets’ can capture amazing details through the S20’s 10MP and the 11 Pro’s 12MP front cameras.
-Apple prides its ‘slofie’ feature, a slow-motion selfie, embedded in its iPhone 11 Pro.
+For smartphone users who use the front camera a lot, these handsets can capture amazing details and vivid colors through the Galaxy S20’s 10MP and the iPhone 11 Pro’s 12MP front cameras.
+It is worth noting though that when used with their default settings, the Galaxy S20 renders more accurate colors and skin tone than the iPhone 11 Pro.
+Apple prides its ‘slofie’ feature, a slow-motion selfie, embedded in its iPhone 11 Pro, but the Samsung flagship captures detailed slow-mo videos as well.

 Battery and Additional Features

-Both the Galaxy S20 and iPhone 11 Pro are IP68-rated, but the Galaxy S20 will have a larger battery capacity
+Both the Galaxy S20 and iPhone 11 Pro are IP68-rated, but the Galaxy S20 has larger battery capacity

 Apple’s 3,046 mAh battery found in the iPhone 11 Pro translates to 65 hours of audio, 18 hours of video playback, and 11 hours of video streaming.
-Samsung’s base model in its flagship series will come with a 4000 mAh battery.
-As for the actual usage hours, we have to wait once the S20 is out as battery capacity is not only the deciding factor.
+Samsung’s base model in its flagship series will come with a 4000 mAh battery, but the Galaxy S20’s actual hours wasn’t published.
+If you activate the S20’s 120Hz refresh rate setting, expect shorter usage hours.

 IP68-rated, both the S20 and iPhone 11 Pro are waterproof and dust resistant.
 Even though they have the same IP rating, they can withstand submersion at different depth levels.
-The Galaxy S20 is expected to be water-resistant for up to five meters while the iPhone 11 Pro can be submerged for up to a depth of four meters for a maximum of 30 minutes.
+The Galaxy S20 is water-resistant for up to 1.5 meters of freshwater whereas the iPhone 11 Pro up to a depth of four meters for a maximum of 30 minutes.
+Both smartphones are not recommended for use for aquatic sports or at the beach.

 With high-definition photos and videos come the need for larger storage space.
 Just like all the other iPhones, the 11 Pro does not have a slot for external storage.
 It is available in 64GB, 256GB, and 512GB models.
-On the other hand, the Galaxy S20 is rumored to come in 128GB and 256GB models, with the option for expandable storage of up to 1TB.
+On the other hand, the Galaxy S20 offers 128GB internal storage and a microSD slot for an expandable storage of up to 1TB.

-Both the Galaxy S20 and iPhone 11 Pro are significantly powerful devices, but the S20 may just offer better value for your money
+Both the Galaxy S20 and iPhone 11 Pro are significantly powerful devices, but the S20 offers better value for your money